suchanek/proteusPy/documents/paper/paper.md

 ![min_overlay](min_overlay.png)
 </center>

-### Plotting Disulfide Class Distributions
+### Analyzing Disulfide Structural Class Distributions

 The package includes the [DisulfideClassConstructer](https://suchanek.github.io/proteusPy/proteusPy/DisulfideClass_Constructor.html) class, which is used to create and manage Disulfide binary and sextant classes.
+A note about these structural classes is in order. [@Schmidt_2006] described a method of characterizing disulfide structures by describing each individual dihedral angle as either + or - based on its sign.
+This yields $2^{5} $ or 32 possible classes.
+The author then was able to identify protein functional families within one of 20 remaining structural classes.
+Since the binary approach is very coarse and computational resources are much more capable than in 2006 I extended this formalism to a *Sextant* approach.
+In other words, I created *six* possible classes for each dihedral angle by dividing it into 60 degree segments.
+This yields a possible $6^5$ or 7,776 possible classes.
+The notebook [DisulfideClassesPlayground.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/DisulfideClassesPlayground.ipynb) contains some initial results.

 ### The Future

 - I continue to explore disulfide structural classes using the sextant class approach.
 This offers much higher class resolution than the binary approach described by [@Schmidt_2006] and reveals subgroups within the broad class.
 I'd also like to explore the catalytic and allosteric classes in more detail to look for common structural elements.

-- I also intend to deploy a Disulfide Database browser for exploration and analysis.
-This is ongoing.
+- I hope to deploy a Disulfide Database browser for exploration and analysis.
 ### Misc

 *Developer's Notes:*